Welcome back to the Velvet Runway and this guide to what to do on a week-end in Lisbon.

 The castelo dos Mouros is an old Moorish castle, dating back to the ninth century, when it was built by the North-African Moors to guard the town.

 Although, it is now largely in ruins the views from the castle justify the climb.
-The castle is open daily from 10am to 6pm (last ticket at 5pm) and the standard adult ticket is 6€50.
+The castle is open daily from 9.30am to 6pm (last ticket at 5pm).
+The admission prices for the Castelo dos Mouros are: €12 for adults, €10 for aged 6 to 17, and €10 for seniors aged over 65.
+Additionally, a family ticket is available at €33, which covers two adults and two children.

 From the Castelo dos Mouros, you can see the colourful Palacio da Pena, which is Sintra’s most famous site.
 There is a footpath across to Palacio da Pena but we were a little pushed for time so decided to save this for another day!